|Main Subject Pages|

 finish or lip.
 A bottle may have mold seams but no embossing, but all

-embossed bottles were molded and have mold seams even if they are not
+embossed bottles were molded in some way and have mold seams even if they are not

 readily apparent.
 The majority of the bottles made in the 19th and